 To understand what this all means, we need to look at what can happen when the 0% offer is only on a balance transfer.

-Making purchases on a balance transfer trap.
+- Making purchases on a balance transfer trap.
 Balance transfers are a great offer — their popularity is a testament to this.
 But one trap some people can fall into on a regular balance transfer card is by using it to make purchases.
-The reason purchases are a problem is that there are no interest free days on credit cards when the balance isn’t paid in full each month.
-In short, you’ll be paying interest.
+The reason purchases cause issues is because there are no interest-free days on credit cards when the balance isn’t paid in full each month, so you’ll have to pay interest on the recent purchase.
+For every purchase made on a standard balance transfer credit card, the purchase rate of interest accrues on each purchase from the day of the transaction until the purchase is fully repaid including the interest component.
+This isn’t an ideal situation for people who are making an effort to get out of their debt.

+- The trap is solved with 0% purchases.
+The combination of a 0% balance transfer and 0% purchases card solves this consumer pitfall by eliminating the possibility for consumers to be stung with interest on purchases during the introductory offer period.
 For cardholders on a normal balance transfer offer, the latest credit card reforms require banks to allocate payments to higher-interest debts first.
 It works this way: the debts on your credit card will be paid off in a certain order of the highest interest rates first.
-Therefore, customers who thought they were putting a massive dent towards their credit card debt are paying off their new purchases first and are being less effective at paying off debt than they intended.
+Customers who thought they were putting a massive dent towards their credit card debt are paying off their new purchases first and are being less effective at paying off debt than they intended.

 How to compare 0% balance transfer and 0% purchases credit cards

-It is very important that you compare 0% balance transfer and 0% purchases credit cards, to identify the type of card that is most suited to you.
+When comparing 0% balance transfer and 0% purchases credit cards, make sure to identify the type of card that is most suited to you.

 Types of 0% balance transfer & 0% purchases credit cards

 No two 0% balance transfer and 0% purchases credit card offers are the same.
-These are offered on cards that are all slightly different.
-Annual fees, revert interest rates and the class of card, whether it be classic or platinum are different identifiers for the type of credit card.
+They’re available across a variety of cards, so annual fees, revert interest rates and the class of the card can help set your alternatives apart.

+- Rewards cards.
 A rare beast to carry this type of offer.
-Generally a only trimmed-down rewards cards will have the full 0% on balance transfers and 0% on purchases.
+Generally only trimmed-down rewards cards will have the full 0% on balance transfers and 0% on purchases.
 So you may expect to get complimentary insurance and some other helpful, low-key privileges.
 But that is generally about it.

+- Reduced annual fee for first year offer.
 Even a cursory glance at the above comparison table will show that many of the 0% balance transfer and 0% purchase rate offers have a reduced annual fee for the first year.
-This can be very helpful for customers who wish to keep their upfront costs down while they knuckle down to payoff their debt.
+This can be very helpful for customers who wish to keep their upfront costs low while they knuckle down to pay off their debt.

-Platinum credit cards are class, or category if you will, of credit cards that are targeted at higher income customers than classic credit cards and often require a sharp credit record.
-In return, customers get higher credit limits as well as better extras, such as complimentary overseas travel insurance.
+- Platinum cards.
+Platinum credit cards are a class, or category, of credit cards that are targeted at higher income customers than classic credit cards and often require a sharp credit record.
+In return, customers get higher credit limits as well as better extras, including complimentary overseas travel insurance.

-Classic credit cards are a good option for people on a lower income than is required platinum credit cards.
-They are a basic level of product and therefore tend to have lower annual fees than platinum credit cards.
+- Classic cards.
+Classic credit cards are a good option for people on a lower income than is required for platinum credit cards.
+They are usually a low-frills option and therefore tend to have lower annual fees than platinum credit cards.

 How to use 0% balance transfer & 0% purchase rate credit cards